openelb/website/content/en/docs/getting-started/usage/use-porter-in-bgp-mode.md

 ## Step 5: Create a Deployment

-The following creates a Deployment of two pods using the luksa/kubia image.
+The following creates a Deployment of two Pods using the luksa/kubia image.
 Each Pod returns its own Pod name to external requests.

 1. Run the following command to create a YAML file for the Deployment: